tsupinie/autumnplot-gl/README.md

 const height_field = new RawScalarField(grid, height_data);
 ```

 Next, to contour the field, create a Contour object and pass it some options.
-At this time, a somewhat limited set of options is supported, but I do plan to expand this.
+See [here](https://tsupinie.github.io/autumnplot-gl/interfaces/ContourOptions.html) for a full list of options.

 ```javascript
 // Contour the data